 So how do you build your list?

-We have an in-depth guide on some specific types of lead magnets and how to use them.
-So check it out here as part of your homework.
+We have an in-depth guide on specific types of lead magnets and how to use them.

 Here’s the basic rundown...

-I’m not talking about spamming your visitors with subscribe forms all over your website.
+I’m not talking about spamming your visitors with subscribe forms all over your site.

 But it is important that you have at least one relevant lead magnet on every page of your website.

-Here is an excellent example of a lead magnet on our Kajabi Hero, Kyle Buchanan’s website.
-(Memorize Academy.
-Niche: Improving Memory, Target Audience: Students who want to develop their memorization skills to crush their exams.)
+Here is an excellent example of a lead magnet on Kajabi Hero, Kyle Buchanan’s website, Memorize Academy.

 This is right there on his homepage.